indirect/andre.arko.net/content/post/2026-03-24-how-to-install-a-gem.md

 Once those files have been unpacked into the correct places, the last thing we need to know is how to require them.
 How do these unpacked files on disk get found by Ruby, so you can `require "rails"` and have that actually work?

 This exercise was mostly to show that using gems every day actually skips over most of the way they work underneath.
 So let’s look at what a gem is, and examine how they work.
-By the end of this talk, you’ll know what’s inside a gem, where how RubyGems figures out what to download, and where and how that download gets installed so you can use it.
+By the end of this talk, you’ll know what’s inside a gem, how RubyGems figures out what to download, and where and how that download gets installed so you can use it.

 And if you already everything we just talked about, please feel free to go straight to [rv.dev](https://rv.dev) and start sending us pull requests!